HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 }
 ```

-A bundler will transform this code to a much smaller, but more optimized equivalent that takes less time for the browser to download:
+A bundler will transform this code to a smaller, but more optimized equivalent that takes less time for the browser to download:

 ```js
 function n(n,r){return n+r}